RileyCornelius/ChatGPT-Box/README.md

 - Press `Set Espressif target device` select ESP32-S3 and UART
 - Press `Select port to use` select the port of the esp-box

-**3. Hardware Selection and Provisioning**
+**3. Configuration**

 - Press `SDK Configuration Editor (meunconfig)`
 - Navigate to the `HMI Board Config`
 - Select BSP board (ESP32-S3-BOX or ESP32-S3-BOX-Lite or ESP32-S3-3)
 - Navigate to `Example Configuration`
-- Enter WiFi SSID, WiFi Password and OpenAI Key
+- Enter WiFi SSID, WiFi Password and OpenAI api key

 **4. Build, Flash and Monitor**